NVIDIA/warp/README.md

 ### Should I switch to Warp over IsaacGym / PhysX?
 -------

 Warp is not a replacement for IsaacGym, IsaacSim, or PhysX - while Warp does offer some physical simulation capabilities this is primarily aimed at developers who need differentiable physics, rather than a fully featured physics engine.
-Warp is also integrated with IsaacGym and is great for performing auxilary tasks such as reward and observation computations for reinforcement learning.
+Warp is also integrated with IsaacGym and is great for performing auxiliary tasks such as reward and observation computations for reinforcement learning.